-Businesses spend a lot of money in their future.
+Businesses spend a lot of money on their future.
 We are entering into the next phase of the technological revolution and robotics, automated processes, and artificial intelligence are already being incorporated into everyday use.
 Most companies use data to drive their operations and make the most out of emerging technologies.

 Also, in recent times, the coronavirus pandemic has sped up the rate at which organizations use new tools and processes, embracing digital transformation.
 However, even with all these tools and integration efforts, many businesses still struggle with their digital transformation goals and have trouble facing the future.

 This is because despite all the focus on technology and tools, at its heart digital transformation is all about people and how they use the tech made available to them.
-There is no use in incorporating the latest technologies of the employees of the business do not know how to leverage them properly.
+There is no use in incorporating the latest technologies of the employees of the business who do not know how to leverage them properly.

 The solution to this issue?
 Data literacy.

 The lack of data literacy is the main barrier to successfully achieving digital transformation goals.
 Let’s take a quick look at what businesses can gain from employees well-versed in data literacy and how your company can adapt to it.